Command Pattern Tutorial

 new oper

-14. In the Operation Specification, enter Close as name.
-Click OK to confirm.
+14. In the Operation Specification, enter Close as the name and click OK to confirm.

 close doc